Facebook blocks Australians from accessing news on platform | Technology

 Easton said the public would ask why the platforms were responding differently to the proposed law that would create an arbitration panel to set a price for news in cases where the platforms and news businesses failed to agree.

-"The answer is because our platforms have fundamentally different relationships with news," Easton said.
-Google Search was inextricably intertwined with news and publishers do not voluntarily provide their content, he said.
-But publishers willingly choose to post news on Facebook, because it allows them to sell more subscriptions, grow their audiences and increase advertising revenue, he added.
-Peter Lewis, director of the Australia Institute's Center for Responsible Technology think tank, said Facebook's decision ''will make it a weaker social network."
-"Facebook actions mean the company's failures in privacy, disinformation, and data protection will require a bigger push for stronger government regulation," Lewis said.
-"Without fact-based news to anchor it, Facebook will become little more than cute cats and conspiracy theories.''
+“The answer is because our platforms have fundamentally different relationships with news,” Easton said.
+Peter Lewis, director of the Australia Institute's Center for Responsible Technology think tank, said Facebook's decision ''will make it a weaker social network.”
+“Facebook actions mean the company's failures in privacy, disinformation, and data protection will require a bigger push for stronger government regulation,” Lewis said.
+“Without fact-based news to anchor it, Facebook will become little more than cute cats and conspiracy theories.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)